Iraq and weapons of mass destruction: Iran–Iraq War

 On March 23, 1988, western media sources reported from Halabja in Iraqi Kurdistan, that several days before Iraq had launched a large-scale chemical assault on the town.
 Later estimates were that 7,000 people had been killed and 20,000 wounded.
 The Halabja poison gas attack caused an international outcry against the Iraqis.
 Later that year the U.S. Senate proposed the Prevention of Genocide Act of 1988, cutting off all U.S. assistance to Iraq and stopping U.S. imports of Iraqi oil.
 The Reagan administration opposed the bill, calling it premature, and eventually prevented it from taking effect, partly due to a mistaken DIA assessment which blamed Iran for the attack.
 At the time of the attack the town was held by Iranian troops and Iraqi Kurdish guerrillas allied with Tehran.
 The Iraqis blamed the Halabja attack on Iranian forces.
-This was still the position of Saddam Hussein in his December 2003 captivity.
 On August 21, 2006, the trial of Saddam Hussein and six codefendants, including Hassan al-Majid ("Chemical Ali"), opened on charges of genocide against the Kurds.
 While this trial does not cover the Halabja attack, it does cover attacks on other villages during the Iraqi "Anfal" operation alleged to have included bombing with chemical weapons.